Deploying Step CA: Your Own Certificate Authority for Internal Services

 Next

-• Export the Root CA to devices/clients that must trust your private PKI.
+• Export the Root CA certificate to devices/clients that must trust your private PKI.

 • When you’re ready, follow issuance workflow (server certs, client certs, IoT templates/provisioners) in a separate guide.